AdaptiveON: Adaptive Outdoor Local Navigation Method For Stable and Reliable Actions: CONCLUSION

 \section{CONCLUSION}

-We presented a reinforcement learning-based outdoor navigation method (AdaptiveON) with a multi-stage training pipeline for stable and reliable navigation.
-We showed that our approach produces stable and reliable actions on complex outdoor terrains through both simulation and real-world deployments.
+We presented AdaptiveON - a reinforcement learning-based method with a multi-stage training pipeline for stable and reliable outdoor navigation.
+We showed the performance on complex outdoor terrains through both simulation and real-world deployments.
+Our method is modular and can be used as a baseline for adding other functionalities.
+It is possible to add new models using similar architecture and training strategies to achieve different functions.

-There are still some limitations.
-First of all, the stable model and adaptive model have counter effects when running on bumpy terrains because the stable model reduces all linear and angular velocities, which affect the actions directly generated by the policy model, potentially compensating for the reduction of drifting by the adaptive model.
-Secondly, the stable model depends on the vibration of the last three steps, which is latent and causes pick values of vibrations when the robot runs on a bumpy area in the current step.
-In addition, there are still many other complex scenarios our approach could not solve.
-For example, crossing the area with tall grass, staying away from cliffs, or detecting fast-moving obstacles.
+Nevertheless, there are still some limitations.
+The stable model depends on the vibration of the last three steps, which is latent and causes pick values of vibrations when the robot runs on a bumpy area in the current step.
+In addition, there are still many other complex scenarios our approach could not solve. e.g., crossing the area with tall grass, staying away from cliffs, or detecting fast-moving obstacles.

-In the future, the work can also be improved in several aspects: To prevent the interference between the function of preventing drifting and the function of making robots run stably, those two functions can be decoupled and the robot should have different priority to use any of the two functions in different situations.
-More perceptive features can be used to predict the bumpiness of the terrain to reduce the extreme values and the prediction can also reduce the latency of detecting the unstable status of the robot.
-This approach is only available for differential driving robots for now, but the approach can also be generalized to legged robots.
+In the future, this work can be improved in several respects: To prevent the interference between preventing drifting and making robots run stably, those two functions can be decoupled, and the robot should prioritize using functions in different situations.
+More perceptive features can be used to predict the bumpiness of the terrain to reduce the extreme values.
+It can be integrated with a high level path planning algorithms that generates waypoints, to ensure more stable and reliable navigation between waypoints.